nicholaswilde/frame-fi/README.md

 - **USB Mass Storage Mode:** In MSC mode, the device mounts the microSD card as a standard USB thumb drive, allowing for high-speed file transfers directly from your computer.
 - **Fast Data Transfer:** Utilizes the `SD_MMC` interface for the microSD card, offering significantly faster read/write speeds compared to the standard SPI interface.
 - **Dynamic WiFi Configuration:** Uses `WiFiManager` to create a captive portal for easy Wi-Fi setup without hardcoding credentials.
+- **Easy WiFi Reset:** Hold the button for 3 seconds to clear saved WiFi credentials and re-enter setup mode.
+- **Boot-up Screen:** Displays a welcome screen with the current firmware version on startup.
 - **LED Status Indicators:** A built-in LED provides at-a-glance status updates for different modes.
-- **LCD Display:** Displays relevant information on the LCD display depending on the mode.
+- **LCD Display:** Displays relevant information on the LCD display depending on the mode, including a bar graph showing SD card usage.
 It also utilizes catppuccin color schemes.

 ## :electric_plug: Hardware Requirements